ytazz/vnoid/choreography_using_choreonoid.md

 - Load robot model

-Select World in the item pane, and select File -> Load -> Body.
+Select World in the item view, and select File -> Load -> Body.
 In the load dialog, navigate to the source directory of choreonoid and select choreonoid/share/model/HRP4C/HRP4C.body.

 <img src="fig/dance/screen3.png" width="500"/>

-In the item pane, make sure that HRP-4C is listed below World as its child item.
+In the item view, make sure that HRP-4C is listed below World as its child item.

 You can switch between the "edit mode" and the "view mode" by right-clicking on the scene view.
 In the "edit mode", you can select a link of the robot, and change its pose by dragging the 3D cursor.